arumds/food_recommender/README.md

-A runnable, end-to-end recommendation system demo covering **retrieval, ranking, personalization, and product-constraint handling** — the core concepts in a Wolt/DoorDash-style Applied Scientist (Recommendations) role.
+A runnable, end-to-end recommendation system demo covering **retrieval, ranking, personalization, and product-constraint handling** — the core concepts for building recommendation systems.

-It uses **synthetic data** (no real Wolt data), generated with realistic
+It uses **synthetic data** (no real data), generated with realistic
 structure: users have latent cuisine preferences, restaurants have popularity and availability windows, and interactions are simulated with a separate *exposure* model (what gets shown) and *outcome* model (does it convert to an